 Studying a Second Genre for One Semester

 If a student wishes to explore a second genre for one semester, the student must submit a petition to the MFA Director three months before the semester begins.
 Students may not switch genres during a semester.
+Study in a second genre typically occurs in a student’s second semester and begins with a residency period workshop in that second genre.
 In many cases, students who elect to explore another genre should expect to attend an additional semester to fulfill requirements for the degree.

 Students who begin the program in one genre and then decide they would like to make a permanent switch to another may do so when the following conditions have been met: